 - Freedom of conscience and religion

 - Freedom of thought, belief, opinion and expression, including freedom of the press

 - Freedom of association

 The Charter states that individuals have the freedom to their own thoughts, beliefs, and opinions and can express those openly.
 The only time the police would infringe on that right is when the law is broken.

-If you're witnessing a crime or are involved in an emergency situation, please call 9-1-1.
+If you're witnessing a crime in progress or are involved in an emergency situation, call 9-1-1.